Singer from Ukraine fighting on frontline to perform during fundraiser in Skegness

-"This young woman should be performing gigs but in the space of two weeks everything changed for her," said Ian Russell, who is organising the event at the Seaview pub tomorrow night (Friday).
-"Because she is female she could have left the Ukraine when the conflict started but instead she chose to stay, learn how to fire a rifle, join the men who have stayed behind and fight for her country."
+"She should be doing gigs but instead she is fighting for her country," said Ian Russell, who is organising the event at the Seaview pub tonight (Friday).
+"Because she is female she could have left the Ukraine but she chose to learn how to fire a rifle and is staying to fight for her country."

 Ian, who ran Scorpio Promotions organising tours for up-and-coming bands mainly in Germany before the Covid-19 pandemic, knows all too well what it is like to be left with nothing.